machine-learning

 Probably Approximately Correct Learning

-• Approximately Correct: The model’s true error (risk) is low, bounded by a small error parameter .
+• Approximately Correct: The true risk is bounded by error parameter (i.e., ).